jaswantcoder/Transparent-Communication-Platform-in-NIT-Blockchain-for-technical-and-non-technical-events/README.md

  *java Script

  ### problem statement
-*overriding the problem of mismatch in transaction record bw SWD and student council *transparency at each node of contact anyhow *formalize the relationship bw investors and investee *no need to spend any revenue for the parties which are remain idle *project funding from top tech companies which are undergoing in respective nit(s)
+*Overriding the problem of mismatch in transaction record between Student dean welfare and student council *Transparency at each node of contact anyhow.
+*Formalize the relationship between investors and investee.
+*No need to spend any revenue for the parties which are remain idle.
+*Project funding from top tech companies which are undergoing in respective NITs.

 ### Installing

-We impoerted the files in Ubuntu operating system.
+We imported the files in Ubuntu operating system.
 We downloaded all those files using terminal commands and all those have been included in this Github repository.
+The nodes was created using the developer tools with guidance given by hyperledger.

 ## Authors

-Jaswant arya (B17CS036), Ratnesh tiwary (B17EC027)
+Jaswant arya, Roll No.: B17CS036, Department of Computer Science and Engineering, National Institute of Technology Meghalaya.

 ## License

-this project is created in NIT conclave 9th edition
+This project was completed in hackathon event of NIT conclave 9th edition.
 ## Acknowledgments
  1. Trust:
 The smart contract can’t be lost as its embedded in the blockchain itself.